alex-ball/beamerswitch/README.md

-# beamerticle: Convenient mode selection in Beamer documents
+# beamerswitch: Convenient mode selection in Beamer documents

 This class is a wrapper around the `beamer` class to make it easier to use the same document to generate the different forms of the presentation: the slides